 - 1. Preheat the pan and pour in the eggs.

 To make an omelet, crack the eggs into a bowl and whisk or blend till they are uniformly combined and no clear white remains floating on the surface.
-Give it a three-finger pinch of salt and stir in the salt.
+Give it a three-finger pinch of salt and stir it in.

 After the butter has melted and coated the bottom of the pan, pour in the eggs.